theandrew168/squeaky/README.md

 # squeaky
-Scheme-like language based on Peter Michaux's "Scheme from Scratch"
+Scheme-like language based on "Build Your Own Lisp" and "Scheme from Scratch"